jpstrube/twitter-cron-bot/README.md

 (Visit https://developer.twitter.com/, apply and create an app with write permissions enabled.)

 Then you can start it with `go run . <hour>:<minute> "<text>"` (or use a precompiled executable).
 It will run until you terminate it.

+For Windows you can download the .exe and twitterbot.cmd into the same folder, change the .cmd for your needs and doubleclick it.